Javanshir (clan): Creation of the Karabakh Khanate

 Panah Ali Khan, forefather of the dynasty and founder of the Karabakh Khanate, was a representative of an ancestral aristocracy of a Turkic tribe called Javanshir.
-After Nader Shah's accession to power in Iran, he was called for a service by him, but after several years, in 1738, he was forced to escape from Khorasan to the North, Sheki and Shirvan, with a group of supporters.According to Mirza Adigezal-bek, Nadir Shah replaced murdered Fazl Ali-bek with his younger brother, “handed him the chomak (staff), clad him in the clothes of an eshik-agasy, and conferred on him the rights of his dead elder brother;” Mirza Adigezal-bek believed that Panah Ali-bek found it undignified to “carry the chomak, bow to Nadir Shah, and talk to his osauls.”
+After Nader Shah's accession to power in Iran, he was called for a service by him, but after several years, in 1738, he was forced to escape from Khorasan to the North, Shaki and Shirvan, with a group of supporters.According to Mirza Adigozal-bey, Nader Shah replaced murdered Fazl Ali-bey with his younger brother, “handed him the chomak (staff), clad him in the clothes of an eshik-agasy, and conferred on him the rights of his dead elder brother;” Mirza Adigozal-bey believed that Panah Ali-bey found it undignified to “carry the chomak, bow to Nader Shah, and talk to his osauls.”
 Due to Nader Shah killing his brother, he went off to plunder wealth with his tribesmen and went into hiding.

 Murder of Nader Shah in the result of conspiracy led to collapse of the state established by him.
 Taking advantage of the central power's weakening, Panahali khan, with his detachment consisting of 200 riders, arrived Karabakh, and declared himself an independent khan.
 At that time, Otuziki, Javanshir and Kebirli tribes, which were forcibly evicted to Khorasan, returned to Karabakh.
 Elder son of Panahali khan - 15 years old Ibrahim Khalil Khan also escaped from Khorasan to Karabakh, to his father.

 Strengthening of Panah Khan didn't suit his neighbors’ taste.
-Haji Chalabi Khan of Sheki drove a newly appeared khan out of Karabakh in that very year, but next year Panahali Khan returned with a strong detachment and destroyed Haji in a stubborn struggle.
+Haji Chalabi Khan of Shaki drove a newly appeared khan out of Karabakh in that very year, but next year Panahali Khan returned with a strong detachment and destroyed Haji in a stubborn struggle.
 After this, all Turkic tribes of Karabakh recognized Panahali Khan's power.
 Turkic tribes Otuziki, Javanshir and Kebirli dwelling in low-lying regions, became a kernel of the Karabakh Khanate.
 The khanate occupied a significant territory and included low-lying and also mountainous parts of Karabakh.
 Initially, a residence of khan was Bayat Castle, constructed in 1748.
 Later the ruler moved to Shahbulag Castle, near modern day Aghdam.
 In 1751, unapproachable Panahabad fortress, built by Panah Khan, became the capital of the khanate.